Lincoln Cathedral: History

-After the additions of the Dean's eye and other major Gothic additions it is believed some mistakes in the support of the tower occurred, for in 1237 the main tower collapsed.
-A new tower was soon started and in 1255 the cathedral petitioned Henry III to allow them to take down part of the town wall to enlarge and expand the cathedral, including the rebuilding of the central tower and spire.
+After the additions of the Dean's eye and other major Gothic additions it is believed some mistakes in the support of the tower occurred, for in 1237, the main tower collapsed.
+A new tower was soon started and, in 1255, the cathedral petitioned Henry III to allow them to take down part of the town wall to enlarge and expand the cathedral, including the rebuilding of the central tower and spire.
 They replaced the small rounded chapels (built at the time of St Hugh) with a larger east end to the cathedral.
 This was to handle the increasing number of pilgrims to the cathedral, who came to worship at the shrine of Hugh of Lincoln.

-In 1290 Eleanor of Castile died and King Edward I of England decided to honour her, his Queen Consort, with an elegant funeral procession.
+In 1290, Eleanor of Castile died and King Edward I of England decided to honour her, his Queen Consort, with an elegant funeral procession.
 After her body had been embalmed, which in the 13th century involved evisceration, Eleanor's viscera were buried in Lincoln cathedral and Edward placed a duplicate of the Westminster Abbey tomb there.
 The Lincoln tomb's original stone chest survives; its effigy was destroyed in the 17th century and replaced with a 19th-century copy.
 On the outside of Lincoln Cathedral are two prominent statues often identified as Edward and Eleanor, but these images were heavily restored in the 19th century and they were probably not originally intended to depict the couple.

-Between 1307 and 1311 the central tower was raised to its present height of 271 ft.
+Between 1307 and 1311, the central tower was raised to its present height of 271 ft.
 The western towers and front of the cathedral were also improved and heightened.
 At this time, a tall lead-encased wooden spire topped the central tower but was blown down in a storm in 1548.
 Around 1380, the western towers were raised to their current height.
 They were capped with wooden spires covered with lead in 1420, but by 1807 they were dismantled.
 With its spire the tower reputedly reached a height of 525 ft, making it the world's tallest structure at the time, though some consider this doubtful.

 Other additions to the cathedral at this time included its elaborate carved screen and the 14th-century misericords, as was the Angel Choir.
 For a large part of the length of the cathedral, the walls have arches in relief with a second layer in front to give the illusion of a passageway along the wall.
 However the illusion does not work, as the stonemason, copying techniques from France, did not make the arches the correct length needed for the illusion to be effective.

-In 1398 John of Gaunt and Katherine Swynford founded a chantry in the cathedral to pray for the welfare of their souls.
-In the 15th century the building of the cathedral turned to chantry or memorial chapels.
+In 1398, John of Gaunt and Katherine Swynford founded a chantry in the cathedral to pray for the welfare of their souls.
+In the 15th century, the building of the cathedral turned to chantry or memorial chapels.
 The chapels next to the Angel Choir were built in the Perpendicular style, with an emphasis on strong vertical lines, which survive today in the window tracery and wall panelling.

-In 1548 the spire collapsed in a storm.